What Happens When You Stop? A Compassionate Look at Life after Weight Loss Injections

 Right now, long-term research on what happens to weight after stopping GLP-1 medications is still developing.
 While studies indicate that many people regain weight after discontinuing these medications, the long-term trajectory beyond the first few years remains unclear.

-However, it’s also important to remember that bodies naturally change over time.
-Weight control is not a fixed formula - our body size, composition, and metabolic needs shift throughout life, meaning fluctuations are normal.
+However, it is also important to remember that bodies naturally change over time.
+Weight control is not a fixed formula - our body size, composition and metabolic needs do shift throughout life, meaning that fluctuations are normal.

 Some research suggests that of those people who did manage to sustain weight loss after stopping GLP-1 medications, most developed sustainable habits whilst on them, such as: